geotopmodel/geotop/readme.md

 ### GEOtop model particle swarm optimization with **R**

-The plugin [**R package geotopOtim2**](https://github.com/EURAC-Ecohydro/geotopOptim2) allows the automatic calibration and sensitivity analysis of the **GEOtop** 2.x hydrological model, based on the "Particle Swarm Optimisation" approach and the LHOAT "Latin-Hypercube One-factor-At-a-Time" approach.
+The plugin [**geotopOtim2 (R Package)**](https://github.com/EURAC-Ecohydro/geotopOptim2), based on [**geotopbricks (R Package)**](https://CRAN.R-project.org/package=geotopbricks) allows the automatic calibration and sensitivity analysis of the **GEOtop** 2.x hydrological model, based on the "Particle Swarm Optimisation" approach and the LHOAT "Latin-Hypercube One-factor-At-a-Time" approach.
 It has been mainly developed by Emanuele Cordano, Samuel Senoner, Giacomo Bertoldi.
-A paper is in preparation.

 ### GEOtop model optimization with **PEST**